Who can use STREMECODER?

 Yes, you can find our premade nodes on our github page.
 We are constantly working on adding more nodes to make STREMECODER usable to a wider audience.
 If you have ideas for new nodes, we'd love to hear them!
-Feel free to contact us using the chat function on this page or email us at firstname.lastname@example.org.
+Feel free to contact us using the chat function on this page, joining our discord server, or email us at firstname.lastname@example.org.

 How do I use a node from a previous program?

 You can import nodes that have been saved on your computer into your current koi.
 To do this, you can go to file > import or use command + I. We also have an icon on our Nav Bar for quick access to import.
 Find the koi file for the individual node and select open.